Información de perfil

-Sustainable living is our aim and I'm pleased to tell you that we are doing quite well and that the whole system just gets better and better year by year, of course with the invaluable help from our multicultural visitor exchanges.
+Sustainable living and a low carbon footprint is our aim and I'm pleased to tell you that we are doing quite well and that the whole system just gets better and better year by year,( of course, with the invaluable help from our multicultural visitor collaborations.)

 Both Dave and I are Zoologists and keen bird watcher/naturalists, loving to guide you to mountain lookouts, rainforest creeks, fantastic sculptured rock pools and cascades of the Doyles River (which wraps around our,now 940 wild acres and drops over 200m in 2kms).

-The winter garden is in and we have vegies new to many,such as Okinawa Spinach, native Warrigal Greens,Purslane,Fat Hen and Kale; also loads of salad vegies and herbs come direct for our lunchtime feasts.
-The well stocked pantry of home made produce, includes herbed olives, walnuts, macadamia nuts, bamboo shoots, assorted jams,pickles, bottled fruits,sauces and cordial.
+The Summer garden is in transition to Winter crops and we have vegies new to many,such as Okinawa Spinach, native Warrigal Greens,Purslane,Fat Hen, and bamboo shoots; also loads of salad vegies and herbs that come direct to our lunchtime feasts.
+The well stocked pantry of home made produce, includes herbed olives, walnuts, macadamia nuts, assorted jams,pickles, bottled fruits,sauces and cordial.

-Our local community is actively transitioning to a resilient future beyond fossil fuels and projects like the "Oxygen Farm" Conservation Reserve, Solar array on the local Hall, the Community Health Centre and Old Timbermill regeneratation project can also be part of your experience.
+Our local community is actively transitioning to a resilient future beyond fossil fuels and projects like the "Oxygen Farm" Conservation Reserve, Solar array on the local Hall, the Community Health Centre and Old Timbermill regeneration project can also be part of your experience.

 You will be genuinely welcomed & appreciated here .
 We are "off-grid" on solar power with data limited satelite internet and WiFi available.
 We are happy to pick you up from the closest towns - Wingham/ Taree/ Port Macquarie but as it is a 3 to 4 hr return trip we need for you to plan for a one week minimum stay if you don't have your own transport.